jumpnow/jumpnowtek-site/_posts/2017-01-17-Compiling-Raspberry-Pi-Overlays-with-Buildroot.md

 Instead the DTBO overlays are installed as part of the **rpi-firmware** package as copies from the [github.com/raspberrypi/firmware][rpi-firmware-repo] repository.

-This is inconvenient when working on overlays and you want the changes incorporated into Buildroot using patches the way you typically would.
+This is inconvenient when working on overlays and you want to incorporate the changes into Buildroot using patches the way you typically would.

 Fortunately Buildroot makes it pretty easy to add support for changing this behavior and building the in-tree overlays.

+Here's what I did.

 The kernel **Config.in**